-This article contains recipes to make rainbow sprinkle star kindness sugar cookies and the icing to go on them, but it’s not about the recipes.
+This kindness activity for kids contains recipes to make rainbow sprinkle star kindness sugar cookies and the icing to go on them, but it’s not about the recipes, it’s about teaching our children to commit random acts of kindness.

-Since we just moved to a new part of town, we decided to pass our sugar cookies out as a gesture of kindness, and as a way to introduce ourselves to our new neighbors.
+Since we just moved to a new part of town, my daughter and I decided to pass sugar cookies out as a random act of kindness activity, and as a fun way to introduce ourselves to our new neighbors.
 It was a BIG hit!

 My daughter and I were inspired to make these cookies after reading “The Story of the Kindness Elves.”
 A beautiful book about inspiring kindness towards others in the hearts of our children.
 A much-needed message in the world we find ourselves in today.